alfio-event/alf.io/website/content/en/docs/Concepts/_index.md

 5. **Statistics and Reporting**: Detailed statistics and reporting tools are available to provide insights into ticket sales, attendee demographics, and other important metrics.

 6. **Customization**: The platform is highly customizable, allowing event organizers to tailor the system to their specific needs.
-This includes custom fields, themes, and extensions.
+This includes custom fields, CSS, and extensions.

 ## Components